National Weather Service United States Department of Commerce

 Spring Weather Outlook

-The long term (next couple months) outlook from the Climate Prediction Center indicates above average temperatures likely over the first several weeks of March.
-There is a slight signal for above average precipitation during this period.
+The long term (next several weeks) outlook from the Climate Prediction Center indicates below average temperatures are favored but no strong signal for precipitation.

 Although snow cover, soil moisture, and recent river levels can provide some indication of the relative risk of spring flooding, any weather system that produces heavy rainfall could cause flooding.
 Spring flood outlooks are not able to assess the risk of flooding due to heavy rainfall more than a week or so in advance.